 ♦ Jungle John (“Edutainer” extraordinaire, as seen on America’s Got Talent) will present his Dinosaur Show at 1pm and his live Reptile Show at 2:30pm ♦

 ♦ Pony rides offered by Cozy Quarters Farm from 2 to 5pm ♦

-♦ Conservation Connections will present a free-flighted bird program ♦
+♦ Conservation Connections will present a free-flighted bird program at 3pm ♦

 ♦ Local vendors & exhibitors ♦

 ♦ A sidewalk chalk contest ($5 fee to enter) ♦